 7. What is the climate like?

-Due to the high altitude and proximity to the equator, you can expect to find a remarkably pleasant tropical highland climate in Rwanda and Uganda.
+Due to the high altitude and proximity to the equator, you can expect to find a remarkably pleasant tropical highland climate in Uganda.
 Rainy season runs March to May, during which the rain is fairly constant.
 June to mid-September is generally noted as the best time to travel.
 October and November will also be rainy, and there is a short dry season December to February.
 Even in the dry seasons travelers should expect light rain shower.

 8. What is the typical age range for these tours?

 Our Africa tours tend to attract all ages.
-The more adventurous trekking tours tend to attract a slightly younger group (mostly 20s-40s), but we've also had active 70 year olds do great on these treks so don't let age discourage you if you are fit and healthy.
+The more adventurous trekking tours tend to attract a slightly younger group (mostly 20s-40s), but we've also had active 70-year-olds do great on these treks so don't let age discourage you if you are fit and healthy.
 Expect a wide range of ages and ask your trip planner if you are curious about the demographics for a particular departure.